Italy travel tips for first-timers: what to know

 Sicily coast, Zingaro Nature Reserve in San Vito Lo Capo, Italy © Shutterstock

-What cultural etiquette should I know before visiting Italy?
+Cultural etiquette to know before visiting Italy

 Fresh handmade typical Orecchiette pasta from south of Italy, Bari - Puglia region © Shutterstock